LoginRadius/engineering-portal/content/guest-post/react-best-coding-practices/index.md

 2. Remove `console. logs` — unless you have strong motivation why you would like it.
 3. Avoid multiple `if-else blocks`.
 Instead, use `ternary` — best for clean code practice
 4. Remove all `commented-out codes`.
 The biggest motivation for writing comments is the bad code that you write.
 It would be good to spend more time writing descriptive functions, methods, and filenames that are self-explanatory.
 5. Write `Tests` for each component.
 It's a good practice to write test cases for each component developed as it reduces the chances of getting errors when deployed.
-You can check all the possible scenarios through unit testing — and for that, some of the most commonly used react test frameworks you can use are `JEST` and `ENZYMES`.
+You can check all the possible scenarios through unit testing — and for that, some of the most commonly used React test frameworks you can use are `JEST` and `ENZYMES`.

 ### Good Commenting Practices